Leveraging RGB-D Data with Cross-Modal Context Mining for Glass Surface Detection: Method

-Unlike the RGB images, we adopt a different backbone network to extract depth features from the input depth map, as shown in Table~\ref{table:depth_backbone}.
-The depth backbone network that we use is much simpler and lighter, compared to the RGB one.
-There are two reasons.
-First, using a lighter depth backbone network makes our full framework more efficient in both training and test stages.
-Second, we observe that depth maps contain sparser information.
-Simply adopting the same backbone network as the RGB image for the depth map may cause a modality gap between the RGB and depth information, which will lead to performance degradation.
-Similar to the RGB backbone network, we only use the outputs from the last four stages, denoted as \textit{depth\_conv1}, \textit{depth\_conv2}, \textit{depth\_conv3}, and \textit{depth\_conv4}.

-After obtaining the RGB backbone features and the depth backbone features, we first feed the \jychecked{uppermost} RGB and depth backbone features (\ie, \textit{conv4} and \textit{depth\_conv4}) into a CCM module to capture the multi-modal contextual features comprehensively at the \jychecked{latest} stage (\ie, \textit{stage4}). \jychecked{To obtain the depth-missing map for the DAA module, we \jychecked{construct} a binary depth-missing map from the input depth map by \jychecked{setting} the invalid depth pixels to 1's and valid depth pixels to 0's.} The output multi-modal contextual features \jychecked{from the CCM module} and the resized depth-missing map are then fed into the DAA module to enhance the extracted multi-modal contextual features by exploiting the \jychecked{spatial location information where missing depths occur}.
-Finally, the decoder takes the enhanced contextual features as input and produces a coarse binary mask representing the detected glass surfaces of \textit{stage4}.
+\fref{fig:framework} shows the architecture of our proposed framework.
+In the RGB backbone (red), we first feed the input RGB image to the backbone network~\cite{xie2017aggregated} to extract multi-scale RGB backbone features.
+Specially, the last four stages' outputs, \ie, $\{S_i\}_{i=1}^{4}$ is used as our RGB backbone features.
+In the depth backbone (yellow), the network is simpler and lighter than the RGB one due to depth maps' sparser information and efficiency considerations.
+Similarly, we only use the last four stages' outputs, denoted as $\{S^{d}_i\}_{i=1}^{4}$.
+We first feed the RGB and depth backbone features (\ie, $S_4$ and $S^{d}_4$) into a CCM module to capture the multi-modal contextual features comprehensively at the \jychecked{latest} stage (\ie, \textit{stage4}). \jychecked{We create a binary depth-missing map from the depth map by \jychecked{setting} the invalid depth pixels to 1's and valid pixels to 0's.} The multi-modal contextual features \jychecked{from CCM} and the resized depth-missing map are then fed into the DAA module to enhance the contextual features by exploiting the \jychecked{spatial location information of missing depths}.
+Finally, using the enhanced contextual features the decoder produces a coarse binary mask representing \textit{stage4}'s detected glass surfaces. \jychecked{In the preceding stage (\ie, \textit{stage3}), the enhanced contextual features from \textit{stage4} are then added to the RGB features (\ie, $S_3$)}, before feeding into CCM, DAA, and decoder.
+We repeat this process in \textit{stage2} and \textit{stage1}, but omitting depth missing attention for two reasons.
+First, while such spatial information can be easily learned from \jychecked{the upper layers (\ie, later stages)}, it is harder to learn from \jychecked{the lower layers (\ie, earlier stages)}. \jychecked{Second, adopting additional components to the early stages will heavily decrease the efficiency of the proposed network.} With this progressive refinement, the earliest stage (\ie, \textit{stage1}) outputs the finest binary mask \jychecked{as the final output}.
+More details (\eg, the depth backbone) are included in the \textit{supplementary material} due to limited space.